marthammor/FishingCore/README.md

-# LibFishing-1.0
+# FishingCore

-Fishing library created by Sutorix `<sutorix AT hotmail DOT com>` for use with Fishing Ace, Fishing Buddy, and FB_Broker.
+Core module containing fishing routines created by Sutorix `<sutorix AT hotmail DOT com>` for use with Fishing Ace, Fishing Buddy, and FB_Broker.

 Copyright (c) by Bob Schumaker